 The Florida Center for Voice & Swallowing was established in in order to offer state-of-the-art diagnosis, treatment and management of voice problems.
 Our clinical staff has specialized training in the care of the professional and non-professional voice, and is dedicated to helping patients and interested persons understand more about voice function and health.
 Founding director Daniel A. Vincent, Jr., M.D. is a fellowship trained Laryngologist and board certified Ear, Nose, and Throat (ENT) surgeon with expertise and experience in the treatment of a wide variety of problems that can affect the voice and the upper airway.

-Florida E.N.T. & Allergy's Speech and Language Pathologists offer the latest technology speech therapy and diagnosis of voice disorders.
-In addition to providing speech therapy in Tampa, We also offer evaluation and treatment of swallowing disorders.
+Florida E.N.T. & Allergy’s Speech and Language Pathologists offer the latest technology speech language pathology and diagnosis of voice disorders.
+In addition to providing speech language pathology in Tampa, We also offer evaluation and treatment of swallowing disorders.
 Our Tampa speech-language pathologists have earned certifications of clinical competence in speech-pathology through the American Speech-Language-Hearing Association.

 Laryngology is a subspecialty within otolaryngology.
 Laryngologists specialize in the treatment of disorders of the throat and larynx (voice box), including communication and swallowing disorders.